twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   -a, --account-sid=account-sid  The Account SID for your Twilio account -p, --profile=profile          Shorthand identifier for your profile.
-  -t, --auth-token=auth-token    Your Twilio account Auth Token
+  -t, --auth-token=auth-token    Your Twilio account Auth Token --empty                        Initialize your new project with empty functions and assets directories

   --import-credentials           Import credentials from the environment variables TWILIO_ACCOUNT_SID and
                                  TWILIO_AUTH_TOKEN